0ETERATION1/house_hackers/README.md

   </a>
 </p>

-<p align="center">A web application designed to help first-time homebuyers find the best neighborhoods based on personalized criteria.</p>
+<p align="center">A web application designed to help first-time homebuyers find the best neighborhoods in Fairfax based on personalized criteria.</p>

 <br/>